FreeCAD/FreeCAD-documentation/wiki/Path_Post.md

 **Note:** Several provided Postprocessors generate suitable code for many CNC controllers, or can be used as templates for modification

-Postprocessors contain configuration flags and are designed to be tuned by adding G-Codes and M-Codes to provided definitions for:
+Postprocessors contain configuration flags and are designed to be tuned by adding G-codes and M-codes to provided definitions for:

 -   Machine initialization
 -   Job finalization